 As the appointment grows closer, text message reminders within 24 hours of the appointment add a nice, modern touch.
 These reminders are usually a hit with younger patients, with some practices even sending day-of reminder texts.

-One key to well-tuned schedule at a dental practice?
+One key to a well-tuned schedule at a dental practice?
 A clear, detailed, and well-communicated cancellation and no-show policy.
-And the best ones answer these 16 questions.

 Don’t forget to use social media to your advantage when strategizing.
 This is where all of that work you put into your Facebook page, Twitter, and Instagram comes into play.